Key challenge

 User painpoints

-Lead visual system strategy by designing scalable components, defining interaction patterns, and ensuring consistent, high-quality experiences across devices.
+Lead visual system strategy by designing scalable components, defining interaction patterns, and ensuring consistent, high-quality experiences.

 Labor shortage